OphidiaBigData/ophidia-esgf-compute-wps/README.md

 ### Requirements

-This software requires Python 2.7, PyOphidia and PyWPS 4.2 - Python Web Processing Service (http://pywps.org/), which can be built from sources provided that requirements are met as reported in PyWPS official documentation (https://pywps.readthedocs.io/en/latest/install.html).
+This software requires Python 3.4 or higher, PyOphidia and PyWPS 4.2 - Python Web Processing Service (http://pywps.org/), which can be built from sources provided that requirements are met as reported in PyWPS official documentation (https://pywps.readthedocs.io/en/latest/install.html).
 In particulat, install the following modules:

 - gdal-python
 - python-pandas